VOIC: Visible-Occluded Integrated Guidance for 3D Semantic Scene Completion: Introduction

-Extensive experiments on SemanticKITTI \cite{behleySemantickittidatasetsemantic2019a} and SSCBench-KITTI-360 \cite{liSscbenchLargescale3d2024} demonstrate that VOIC consistently outperforms existing vision-based SSC methods across multiple metrics, achieving state-of-the-art performance in geometric completion and semantic consistency.
-The main contributions of this work are summarized as follows: \begin{enumerate} \item We propose VOIC, a novel monocular SSC framework that explicitly distinguishes visible and occluded voxels through the Visible Region Label Extraction (VRLE) strategy.
-We design a dual-decoder architecture (VD and OD) that enables collaborative reasoning: VD establishes robust visible priors, and OD leverages these priors to infer the complete scene, following a visible-first, occlusion-second paradigm. \item We introduce the Visible Embedding Feature Constructor (VEFC) and multi-level positional encoding mechanism to systematically enhance voxel feature geometric discriminability and semantic alignment, providing a solid geometric foundation for VD/OD collaborative reasoning. \item We conduct extensive experiments on SemanticKITTI and SSCBench-KITTI-360 to validate the effectiveness of VOIC.
-Results demonstrate superior performance over existing monocular SSC methods. \end{enumerate}
+Extensive experiments on SemanticKITTI \cite{behleySemantickittidatasetsemantic2019a} and SSCBench-KITTI-360 \cite{liSscbenchLargescale3d2024} demonstrate that VOIC achieves strong and competitive performance across multiple evaluation metrics.
+The main contributions of this work are summarized as follows:

+\begin{enumerate} \item We propose VOIC, a novel single-view RGB-based SSC framework with external depth guidance that incorporates an offline Visible Region Label Extraction (VRLE) strategy to distinguish between visible and occluded voxels.
+This strategy enables a dual-decoder architecture, including a Visible Decoder (VD) and an Occlusion Decoder (OD), for collaborative reasoning: the VD establishes robust visible priors under explicit VRLE supervision, while the OD leverages these priors along with global supervision to infer the complete scene. \item We introduce the Visible Embedding Feature Constructor (VEFC) and a multi-level positional encoding mechanism to systematically enhance voxel feature geometric discriminability and semantic alignment, providing a solid foundation for VD/OD collaborative reasoning. \item Extensive experiments on SemanticKITTI and SSCBench-KITTI-360 validate the effectiveness of VOIC.
+Results show that the proposed method achieves competitive performance in both geometric completion and semantic segmentation. \end{enumerate}